What you should know

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may need to have blood tests, hearing tests, and imaging studies done.
+- You may need a CT or MRI scan.
 Ask your caregiver for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.